 - National training courses: these are particularly helpful during preparation for the FRCPath Part 2 examination.
-In addition to providing specific teaching, they also allow trainees to identify their position in relation to the curriculum and their peers. - Scientific meetings: research and the understanding of research are essential to the practice of Diagnostic Neuropathology.
-Trainees should be encouraged to attend and present their work at relevant meetings. - Discussion with BMS: BMS staff can provide excellent training, particularly in relation to laboratory methods, health and safety, service delivery, procurement and human resources. - Multidisciplinary team meetings (MDTs): attendance at and contribution to MDTs and clinico-pathological conferences offers the opportunity for trainees to develop an understanding of clinical management and appreciate the impact of laboratory diagnosis on patient care.
-The MDT is also an important arena for the development of inter-professional communication skills. - Attachment to specialist departments: attachments of this kind will be required if a training programme cannot offer the full range of specialist experience needed to complete the curriculum.
-They will also be beneficial for those trainees in their final year of training who wish to develop a special interest before taking up a consultant post. (e.g. neuromuscular pathology, neurodevelopmental pathology, brain banking). - E-learning: there are a wide range of neuropathology-relevant high quality teaching materials available, from digital slide teaching archives to clinical neurosciences modules (e.g. eBrain) and a whole range of genomics / bioinformatics, management / leadership and other more generic modules. - Learning with peers: given the small size of Neuropathology as a specialty, trainees are distributed to training centres either singly or in very small groups (typically two).
-However, there is a strong national trainees' group who meets regularly for national teaching sessions, which receive financial support from the British Neuropathological Society (BNS).
-Trainees will also meet trainees from other Cellular Pathology and Clinical Neurosciences-related specialties, which provides ample opportunity for learning with peers. - Work-based experiential learning: a significant proportion of day-to-day learning will be achieved using this approach and ample opportunities exist. - Medical clinics including specialty clinics: trainees will need to attend clinics in Clinical Neuroscience-related subjects in order to acquire the competencies in this subject area, which are predominantly knowledge-based.
-Specialist clinics include neuro-oncology, neurosurgery, general neurology, muscle, nerve, epilepsy and neurodegeneration / dementia clinics. - Practical laboratory experience: trainees are expected to take part and contribute to routine laboratory processes, e.g. validation / verification procedures, writing and developing standard operating procedures, finetuning staining protocols, laboratory audits, error logging and preparation for UKAS surveillance visits. - Formal undergraduate / postgraduate teaching: trainees are expected to contribute to formal teaching in the undergraduate / postgraduate setting, e.g. giving lectures, small group teaching sessions, tutorials, workshops, pathology demonstrations and one to one teaching / supervision of junior or visiting trainees. - Independent self-directed learning: trainees will examine the curriculum / syllabus and supplement their learning with self-directed learning from the wide range of available opportunities in order to fill any gaps and foster special interests. - Formal study: this may involve trainees using a component of their study leave allowance for formal study, particularly prior to FRCPath exams.
+In addition to providing specific teaching, they also allow trainees to identify their position in relation to the curriculum and their peers. - Scientific meetings: research and the understanding of research are essential to the practice of diagnostic neuropathology.
+Trainees should be encouraged to attend and present their work at relevant meetings. - Discussion with biomedical scientists (BMS) staff: BMS staff can provide excellent training, particularly in relation to laboratory methods, health and safety, service delivery, procurement and human resources. - Multidisciplinary team meetings (MDTs): attendance at and contribution to MDTs and clinicopathological conferences offer the opportunity for trainees to develop an understanding of clinical management and appreciate the impact of laboratory diagnosis on patient care.
+The MDT is also an important arena for the development of interprofessional communication skills. - Attachment to specialist departments: attachments of this kind will be required if a training programme cannot offer the full range of specialist experience needed to complete the curriculum.
+They will also be beneficial for those trainees in their final year of training who wish to develop a special interest before taking up a consultant post. (e.g. neuromuscular pathology, neurodevelopmental pathology, brain banking). - E-learning: there is a wide range of neuropathology-relevant high-quality teaching materials available, from digital slide teaching archives to clinical neurosciences modules (e.g. eBrain) and a whole range of genomics/bioinformatics, management/leadership and other more generic modules. - Learning with peers: given the small size of neuropathology as a specialty, trainees are distributed to training centres either singly or in very small groups (typically two).
+However, there is a strong national trainees' group that meets regularly for national teaching sessions, which receives financial support from the British Neuropathological Society (BNS).
+Trainees will also meet trainees from other cellular pathology and clinical-neurosciences-related specialties.
+This provides ample opportunity for learning with peers. - Work-based experiential learning: a significant proportion of day-to-day learning will be achieved using this approach and ample opportunities exist for doing so. - Medical clinics, including specialty clinics: trainees will need to attend clinics in clinical-neuroscience-related subjects in order to acquire the competencies in this subject area, which are predominantly knowledge-based.
+Specialist clinics include neuro-oncology, neurosurgery, general neurology, muscle, nerve, epilepsy and neurodegeneration/dementia clinics. - Practical laboratory experience: trainees are expected to take part and contribute to routine laboratory processes, e.g. validation/verification procedures, writing and developing standard operating procedures, finetuning staining protocols, laboratory audits, error logging and preparation for UKAS surveillance visits. - Formal undergraduate/postgraduate teaching: trainees are expected to contribute to formal teaching in the undergraduate/postgraduate setting, e.g. giving lectures, small group teaching sessions, tutorials, workshops, pathology demonstrations and one-to-one teaching/supervision of junior or visiting trainees. - Independent self-directed learning: trainees will examine the curriculum/syllabus and supplement their learning with self-directed learning from the wide range of available opportunities in order to fill any gaps and foster special interests. - Formal study: this may involve trainees using a component of their study leave allowance for formal study, particularly prior to FRCPath exams.